Arlen-Siu/trial/README.md

 # trial
-This repo is a trial for online course
+This repo is a trial for an online course